 and so on.
 They answer the question How many?

-The ordinal forms are
+The names of the ordinal numbers are

 First, second, third, fourth,